umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/ui-config-files.md

 * **order.editor.config.js** - Order editor view configuration.

 {% hint style="info" %}
-If there are no cart config files defined, then Vendr will fall back to the order config files.
+If there are no cart config files defined, then Umbraco Commerce will fall back to the order config files.
 {% endhint %}

 ## Assigning a UI Config File to a Store